lsaint/python-docx-oss/docs/user/custom-xml.rst

 As we know, Word documents are .zip files under the hook.
 Can we add any file in a docx file?
 Literally yes.
-After we unzip a docx file, We can add a ``customXml`` folder at the root of it, which contains any XML files.
-Files in other formats and paths are invalid.
+After we unzip a docx file, We can add a ``customXml`` folder at the root of it, which contains any .xml files.
+Files with other extension and paths are invalid.
 But it's enough for us to store custom data.
-It can not be seen or modified in Word like ``CustomProperties``.
+It can not be seen or modified in Word like :ref:`CustomProperties<custom_properties>`.

 python-docx-oss will create a default XML file in the folder if there are not.
 Then developer can add/delete/modify items in it.